 As of January 12, 2018 the cruise operator has decided that they will use a new ship that will enter service in 2020 (one year prior to our cruise).
 It will not be one of the well advertised old Russian ice breakers that some of you (and we) have traveled on to Antarctica in the past.
-This ship will have 6 classes of cabins labeled A through F (no details) and probably 6 or 7 decks; total passengers: approximately 200.
-It is expected to have an elevator and possibly be able to accommodate passengers with disabilities (no details).
+It is expected to have an elevator but cannot accommodate passengers with disabilities.
 On this latter point we have not been given precise information.
 The contract to build the ship will be signed this year (2018) and once that happens more specifics will be released to us.
 The current pricing is expected to range from $13000 to $19000 but again this is a draft baseline with a cruise lasting 10 days (not 11).
 In order to stay within our planned cost parameters the cruise routing had to be reduced by one day.
 Both time and mileage are key in the pricing of this cruise.
 We have been given a draft itinerary but it is not ready to be released as yet since there is additional negotiations with regard to the planned eclipse intercept point at sea.

 OCTOBER 4, 2017:

 The cruise operator informs us that their first priority now is to get the 2019 sailing schedule in place.
 Only after this will it be possible to address our 2021 Antarctica eclipse cruise.
 Therefore we expect to get the details for everyone by January.